oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 #### Other Solutions

-Other solutions, like binding `state` to the code, using token binding for the code, or per-instance client credentials are conceivable, but lack support and bring new security requirements.
+Other solutions, like binding `state` to the code, sender-constraining the code using cryptographic means, or per-instance client credentials are conceivable, but lack support and bring new security requirements.

 PKCE is the most obvious solution for OAuth clients as it is available today (originally intended for OAuth native apps) whereas `nonce` is